basic salary calculation

 This allowance covers your travel expenses from home to work.
 It’s usually a fixed amount and not dependent on your basic salary calculation.

-Example: If you receive ₹1,000 per month as conveyance allowance, this amount will help cover your commuting costs.
+Example: If you receive ₹1,000 per month as a conveyance allowance, this amount will help cover your commuting costs.

 5. Medical Allowance